Big Sandy River (Ohio River tributary)

-The Big Sandy River is a tributary of the Ohio River, approximately 29 mi long, in western West Virginia and northeastern Kentucky in the United States.
+The Big Sandy River, called Sandy Creek as early as 1756, is a tributary of the Ohio River, approximately 29 mi long, in western West Virginia and northeastern Kentucky in the United States.
 The river forms part of the boundary between the two states along its entire course.
 Via the Ohio River, it is part of the Mississippi River watershed.

+The name of the river, originally called Sandy Creek by 1756, comes from the presence of extensive sand bars.
+The Native American names for the river included Tatteroa, Chatteroi, and Chatterwha.
+The name "Big Sandy" was in use no later than February, 1789.

+Course

 It is formed between Louisa, Kentucky, and Fort Gay, West Virginia, by the confluence of the Tug Fork and Levisa Fork.
 It flows generally northwardly in a highly meandering course, between Lawrence and Boyd counties in Kentucky and Wayne County in West Virginia.
 It joins the Ohio between Catlettsburg, Kentucky and Kenova, West Virginia, 8 mi west of Huntington, West Virginia, at the common boundary between West Virginia, Kentucky, and Ohio.

 The river is navigable and carries commercial shipping, primarily coal mined in the immediate region.

-The name of the river comes from the presence of extensive sand bars.
-The Native American names for the river included Tatteroa, Chatteroi, and Chatterwha.
-The name "Big Sandy" was in use no later than February, 1789.
-The tombstone of David White, an early settler along the river in Kentucky, marks his passing in 1817 with the note that he lived many years near the Mouth of the Big Sandy.